Aregbesolazeez/Data-Analysis-Project/README.md

 # Analyze Supermarket Data Across the Country - Company XYZ
 Company XYZ owns a nationwide supermarket chain.
 Each of the country's major branches, located in Lagos, Abuja, and Port Harcourt, kept track of sales for three months.
-The goal of this project is to assist the company in better understanding sales trends and determining its growth as supermarket competition grows.
+The goal of this project is to assist the company in better understanding sales trends and determining its growth as supermarket competition keeps growing.

 # The phases of the project and a summary of the tasks that have been done
 The phases of the project invovles: